By Rob Cook, Director of Business Development, Bamert Seed

-The site of a reclamation project is often in a degraded state because of previous management, land use, or extreme disturbance.
-This means the soil nutrients will not be present in sufficient amounts for stand establishment.
+Unfortunately, many times the site of a reclamation project is in a degraded state because of previous management, land use, or extreme disturbance.
+This means that the soil nutrients will not be present in sufficient amounts for stand establishment.
 At Bamert Seed Company, we normally suggest applying Phosphorus (P) and Potassium (K) and adjusting pH to appropriate levels according to the results of a soil test for establishment.
 Proper P and K levels are especially important for establishment and root development.
 A soil pH level that is too low or too high can make the nutrients in the soil unavailable to the plant and hinder or slow stand establishment.
 We don’t normally recommend applying Nitrogen (N) for establishment.
-More often than not the N will just grow weeds and not aid in the establishment of a native blend.
+More often than not the N will just go to growing weeds and not aid in the establishment of a native blend.

-- Proper testing depth – Soil nutrients are stratified through the soil profile and soil tests are calibrated to account for this.
+Soil nutrients are stratified through the soil profile and soil tests are calibrated to account for this.
 Shallow soil samples will show more nutrients than are actually present, while too deep of a sample will show too few.
-Most labs call for a 6-inch sample, but be sure to sample according to the recommendation of the lab you use.
+Most labs call for a 6 inch sample, but be sure to sample according to the recommendation of the lab you use.

-- Let the lab know your intentions – The lab will be able to give a recommendation for the amount of nutrients that are needed to be put down, but they must understand what the recommendations are for.
-Be sure to note the recommendations should be for the establishment of native grasses or reclamation seed on the form sent in with the sample.
-The recommendations from the lab will vary based on crop and yield goals, so getting the recommendation for establishment will be important.
+The lab will be able to give a recommendation for the amount of nutrients that are needed to be put down, but they must understand what the recommendations are for.
+Be sure to note the recommendations should be for the establishment of native grasses on the form sent in with the sample.
+The recommendations from the lab will vary based off of crop and yield goals, so getting the recommendation for establishment will be important.

-Taking a soil sample could seem like added time and expense, but it is the only way to determine the type and amount of a fertilizer blend to use.
-In the long run, this practice will either save money or save time.
-Understanding the amount of nutrients present in the soil results in only paying for the nutrients actually needed.
-Using the correct amounts of nutrients ensures a sufficient stand is achieved in the shortest amount of time.
+Taking a soil sample could seem like added time and expense, but it is the only way to know what type and how much of a fertilizer blend that should be applied.
+In the long run this practice will either save money or save time.
+Understanding the amount of nutrients present in the soil will allow you to only pay for the nutrients that you actually need.
+Applying nutrients in the correct amounts will also help to ensure that a sufficient stand is achieved in the shortest amount of time.

-The expense of fertilizer application doesn’t meet the economic objectives of every project.
-However, if fertilizer is going to be used, make sure your dollars are spent wisely with a proper soil test.
+Applying fertilization is always expensive and doesn’t meet the economic objectives of every project, but if fertilizer is going to be put out the only way to know if it is being done correctly is with a proper soil test.
 To learn about soil tests in more detail, please watch the great video our friends at the Noble Research Institute put together.